yoo2001818/query-planner/DESIGN.md

 Limit task limits / offsets the rows.

 #### Join
+Join task accepts two inputs - the first one is main, and second one is 'smaller' one - and joins them.
+Clause information must be provided.

+Query planner should select which index to use, and those indexes will be used for joining.

+Hash join may take a while to initialize while generating hashmap - but it can be cacheable - the execution engine should utilize this.

 #### Union
+There is two types of union - union all and union.
+Both outputs rows in desired order, but union checkes for conflicts using a hashmap.

 ## Parallel processing
 If the database uses distributed parallel computing (That is, queries are